Neomedes/bitburner/README.md

 ## TODO

-1. Use Player.jobs to reduce risk of errors in `sing_job.js`
+1. Use Player.jobs to reduce risk of errors in `sing_job.ts`
+1. Build a script that uses `sing_job.ts` to work for multiple companies in succession.
+1. Split `sing_faction.ts` into 2 scripts:
+   - One that works for a single faction until a given threshold
+   - A second script that uses the first to work for multiple factions in succession.
+1. Use `sing_study.ts` for `sing_job.ts` to study for charisma
+1. Implement auto hacking
+1. Enhance autostart
+   - Skip things that are not needed anymore when autostarting after a BitBurner restart

+## Main helpers

 ### PAL - Purchase Augmentations List